amw-zero/reliability-blog/_texts/input-space-the-final-frontier.md

 **behavior:** _a sequence of states and actions_[^fn2]

-Fundamentally, this is what we are doing when we write programs: creating sequences of states and actions.
+Fundamentally, this is what we are doing when we write programs: creating sequences of states and actions (I know, easier said than done).

 We may not think about all programs as accepting explicit inputs.
 For example, what are the inputs in a long-running, stateful, interactive program, such as the average enterprise application?
-Such a program can be thought of as building up its inputs piecewise over time by storing the result of interactions as state, e.g. entering data via forms or clicking buttons which trigger business logic.
+Such a program can be thought of as building up some of its inputs piecewise over time by storing the result of interactions as state, e.g. entering data via forms or clicking buttons which trigger business logic.
 The current state of the system then becomes an implicit input to many of its operations. (make consistent with following section about Beyond Pure functions)

 This is bad news for reasoning about program correctness, because state spaces can be astronomically large.
 It's fairly straightforward to count the number of elements in state space sets, and consequently input space sets, so we'll see that this isn't hyperbolic.
 The frightening implication of this is that we often test using an infinitesimal subset of the input space, and as the opening quote warns, we should be very wary of the conclusions we make from such a small subset.
 Observing the correct behavior for a few inputs does not imply it will continue to be correct for all inputs.
 This is why the concept of input spaces has been on my mind so much recently, because it illuminates both the essence of functional correctness and its biggest challenge-- we expect a program to behave as expected throughout all of the possible interactions we have with it.

 The simplicity of this ask is horribly deceptive, and unfortunately all signs point to it being completely infeasible to ensure in the general case.[^fn3] We simply have to try and find intelligent input space subsets that are representative of the whole.

-## The intuition of input spaces
+# The intuition of input spaces

 When we talk about an input space, we're talking about the domain of a function, which is the set of all values that the function can take as input.
 Let's look at a simplified representation of the `ls` program, which takes in a path to a directory and returns a list of files in that directory: